burst-apps-team/burst-wiki/docs/en/brs-windows-installation.md

 - Your network should be IPv6 compatible which means your ISP allocate some dynamic or static IPv6 address to your host.

-- You need to allowe IPv6 protocol through network settings.
+- You need to enable IPv6 protocol through network settings.

 Change ***burstcoin-2.5.3\conf\brs-default.properties*** file